16 July 20

 Boral Ltd (BLD) Chart

 On a more positive note one of our gold holdings Evolution Mining (EVN) was the 2nd best performer in the ASX200 rising almost 8% with no major news, gold was only up around $US5/oz for most of the day, certainly no big deal compared to its recent appreciation.
-MM holds EVN in its Platinum Portfolio making this move even sweeter after the last 6-months pain / frustration, we’ve been very close to selling this position over recent weeks.
+MM holds EVN in its Growth Portfolio making this move even sweeter after the last 6-months pain / frustration, we’ve been very close to selling this position over recent weeks.

 Technically MM is now bullish EVN with stops below $3.90.